April 11, 2019 Newsletter

 A study by Morrison L et al. in the Cambridge Journal of Emergency Medicine found that patients who "were referred to a specialized clinic were less likely to return" to the ER.
 This finding "suggests the opportunity to reduce this burden to both the healthcare system and the patient through careful discharge instructions outlining anticipated symptoms following a concussion (specifically, headache) or referral to a concussion clinic."

-Another study of concussion patients in the ER by Seth A. Seabury et al. published in JAMA Network Open found that "large proportion of patients with mTBI do not receive follow-up care after injury."
+Another study of concussion patients in the ER by Seth A. Seabury et al. published in JAMA Network Open found that "a large proportion of patients with mTBI do not receive follow-up care after injury."
 Less than half of the ER concussion patients reported receiving concussion educational material at discharge, and less than half reported seeing a medical practitioner within three months of the injury.
 The results highlight the need for better follow-up "including systems of care specifically designed to offer follow-up treatment to patients with mTBI."